pbierkortte/orbeat-time/README.md

 ## Background

-Loosely inspired by Swatch Internet Time (.beat time), a decimal time system introduced in 1998 used on ICQ and in the game Phantasy Star Online to facilitate cross-continent gaming.
+Loosely inspired by Swatch Internet Time (.beat time), a decimal time system introduced in 1998 used on ICQ and in the game Phantasy Star Online to facilitate cross-continent gaming, and the 8-day market week nundinal cycle was used alongside the Roman calendar.
 It also draws inspiration from batch codes used in retail and manufacturing industries for date codes and competitive intelligence.

 ## Motivation